julx134/ML-AI-projects/README.md

 ## :pencil:Clustering

-We explore introductory unsupervised learning concepts by implementing several clustering methods such as K-Means, Nearest Neighbour, and DBScan Clustering.
+I explore the introductory unsupervised learning concepts by implementing several clustering methods such as K-Means, Nearest Neighbour, and DBScan Clustering.

 ###
 We use the heart disease dataset to extract the **sbp** and **tobacco** features as independent and dependent variables accordingly.
 From there, we apply the clustering methods and compare the results with the SkLearn API.